Writing a macOS Finder "action" extension with Swift 6 concurrency

 Swift 6 is great, but the strict concurrency checking can make interactions with older Apple APIs be... not fun.

-Furthermore, older Apple APIs can be less aware of async
+Furthermore, older Apple APIs can be less aware of Swift's async

-s.
-I recently ran into both of these while adding a Finder "action extension" to an app I'm working on, where the code that does the "action" (extracting a compressed archive) is in an actor
+objects, since access to those is always async..
+I recently ran into a situation like this while adding a Finder "action extension" to an app I'm working on, where the code that does the "action" is in an actor

 .

-Apple provides sample code for this, but it assumes the actual work to be done, is synchronous.
+Apple provides sample code for writing Finder extensions, but it assumes the actual work to be done, is synchronous.
 Since there wasn't a ton of relevant info online already, I figured I'd blog about it in the hopes that it can save some time for the next person who needs to do this.

 //